diaconu13/WebCrawler/Readme.md

 4. Work in progress

 Bonuses
 1. The project uses Async Await and after the first scan is done and all references(links) are optained they are downloaded in parallel.
 Most of the work is done in a non blocking way.
 2. The project has unit Tests, see WebCrawler done with MSUnit Tests, 5 tests for now to test the Commands interpretation and DIsk persistence.

-To be continued........

 ## To do

 1. Convert all links to absolute so all site scripts and resources can be loaded from disk.
-2. Commands are implemented but functionality nedds to be completed.
+2. Commands are implemented but functionality nedds to be completed By functionlaity it is meant that the dephness is not yet controlled (might download the internet :) ) and the downloaded referecences such as .css and .js is not loaded in index.html page links needs to be absolute to local system.

 ## Architecture